How can we help?

 No. Up doesn’t charge monthly account keeping fees.
 In fact, Up is actually free for most standard use with practically no fees at all.

-ATM access for Up customers is free at over 10,000 ATMs in Australia, including our partner Bendigo Bank, the 4 major banks, and Suncorp — with no rebates or conditions to worry about.
-Although Up does not charge ATM fees, some smaller financial institutions or independent ATM operators may charge fees for using their ATMs.
-They must display the fee at the time of the transaction and allow you to accept or decline the fee as shown.
-For overseas travellers, there’s a $5 fee when withdrawing from an international ATM, and $1.50 for a balance enquiry.
+ATM access for Up customers is currently free at most major banks in Australia, including our partner Bendigo Bank and the 4 major banks.
+Although Up does not charge ATM fees, we do not control the fees charged by any other financial institution or independent ATM operator.
+All ATMs must display the fee at the time of transaction and allow you to accept or decline.
+If you choose to accept the fee we do not offer ATM rebates.

 How to get Up and running.